graycenw/website/content/project/Ignite2019/index.md

 ---
-title: "How I Learned to Stop Worrying and Awoooooo"
+title: "How I learned to stop worrying and awoooooo"
 summary: Ignite 39 | September 19, 2019
 tags:
 - talks